Turn up the volume. Have some fun.

 Big flavors, locally-sourced menus, and riverside settings are our restauranteurs’ and chefs’ focus.
 Dining choices range from casual gastro-pubs to healthy vegan and vegetarian market and deli.

-Downtown New Albany’s restaurant scene is booming.
-Within a four-block radius, you can escape to another country without ever boarding a plane!
+Step into New Albany's downtown foodie scene and Jeffersonville's riverside restaurants.
+Within these towns, you can escape to another country without ever boarding a plane!
 Indulge in Asian, Mediterranean, Cuban, Mexican, French, Greek, and American gastro-pub and BBQ cuisines.

 This is just a preview of what you can experience when you stay, play, and dine in Clark and Floyd counties.
 View and use our Visitors Guide.